Internet DRAFT - draft-ietf-decade-integration-example

 desired file.

-o INS portal communicates with ALTO server to find the optimal INS
+o INS portal communicates with ALTO server to get the suggested INS

-o End user connects to the optimal INS server to get data via INS
+o End user connects to the suggested INS server to get data via INS

 message "Get Data" after the token check.